Dear Traditional Cook,

 What if I decide I don't like it?

 No worries.
 We offer a 30-day money back guarantee.
-Just contact us within 30 day of your purchase and we'll be happy to refund your investment.
+Just contact us within 30 days of your purchase and we'll be happy to refund your investment, less any shipping and fulfillment costs.
 And you'll get to keep the FREE t-shirt as a gift!

-What's the difference between the eBook and the eCourse editions?
+What's the difference between the mini eCourse and the full eCourse editions?

-The major difference is the the eCourse edition comes with the full set of eCourse videos, plus you get access to a private Facebook group for support and a FREE t-shirt!
+The major difference is the full eCourse edition comes with the full set of eCourse videos (while the mini eCourse comes with just a few videos), plus you get access to a private group for support, a FREE t-shirt, and a FREE spiral-bound textbook/cookbook!
 We highly recommend this option if you want the full experience of our online learning materials!

-Is religion a huge theme in this eCourse or eBook?
+Is religion a huge theme in this eCourse or mini eCourse?

 We focus on the techniques of preparing real foods using traditional methods that preserve or enhance the nutritional value of the original ingredients.